wizard-31/wizard-31/README.md

 * Other: AWS Lambda, EC2, Elastic Beanstalk, SQS, Git, Jira, Postman, VSCode, PyCharm

 <!--
+💻 - Recently I completed my summer Internship at VMware as Member of Technical Staff Intern, where I worked on Network Flow Anomaly detection in [Theia](https://github.com/antrea-io/theia).
+Before starting Grad School, I worked for 3.5 years as an Information Security Engineer at Cisco, where my work involved developing Automation solutions to increase Policy Compliance for Lab Environments and securing Cisco's Labs, Firewalls and Data Centers by reviewing Access Control requests.
 **wizard-31/wizard-31** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started: